 Breakfast casserole is the best way to slow down your busy morning routine!

 Breakfast casserole is the perfect way to use that ham you have stashed in the freezer!
 Ham is my husband’s favorite so we always buy extra whenever it’s on sale.
+Serve it with bulletproof coffee, or an easy coffee smoothie!

 Breakfast Casserole Ingredients